liviogueraa/FootballEventData/README.md

 * **Forward Receptions in the Danger Zone:** A purely empirical, observed spatial plot capturing every pass received by a forward inside a specified radius from the opponent's goal ($Danger\ Zone$).
 The "After" condition filters out all direct passes originating from the isolated playmaker.
 This option was preferred to a shortest path length type construct as with such dense graphs it is hard to compute an interpretable similar metric.

 ---

-_Every idea and design choice in this project is entirely personal and the result of my own independent work, generative AI was occasionally used to help in coding_

 ## 👥 Author
 _Livio Guerra - Leiden University (Student ID: s4444159)_